Juul/notdhcpserver/README.md

 cp cross_compile_env.sh.example cross_compile_env.sh
 ```

-Then edit cross_compile_env.sh changing BUILD_BASE to where OpenWRT is checked out and compiled and run:
+Then edit cross_compile_env.sh changing all of the paths what makes sense for (compiled) your OpenWRT build and run:

 ```
 . cross_compile_env.sh